Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Augmented Lagrangian Method for ONMF

 where the step length $\beta$ is chosen with a backtracking line search similar to that in \cite{L07} (step length is increased as long as there is a decrease in the objective function, and decreased otherwise).

-\item Finally, the Lagrange multipliers are updated in order to penalize the negative values of $V$:
+\item Finally, Lagrange multipliers are updated in order to penalize the negative values of $V$:

-where $\alpha$ is a predefined sequence of step lengths decreasing to zero (e.g., $\alpha = \alpha_{0}/t$ where $t$ is the iterations count and $\alpha_{0} > 0$ is a constant parameter).
-This can be recognized as an (approximate) subgradient-type scheme \cite{Shor85} (in fact, one can check that $V^*$ is a subgradient of $f$ at $\Lambda$ when $f(\Lambda) = L_{\rho}( {U}^*,{V}^*,\Lambda)$). \end{enumerate} To initialize the algorithm, we set $\Lambda$ to zero and choose for the columns of $V$ the first $k$ right singular vectors of the data matrix $M$ (which can be obtained with SVD)\footnote{To overcome the sign ambiguity of each row of $V^{(0)}$, we flip its sign if the $\ell_2$-norm of its negative entries is larger than the $\ell_2$-norm of its positive entries.}.
-Quadratic penalty parameter $\rho$ is initially fixed to a given small value $\rho_0$ and then increased after each iteration.
+where $\alpha$ is the step length.
+As $-V$ is the gradient of function $\Lambda\mapsto L_{\rho}( {U},{V},\Lambda)$, this update is a (projected) gradient step with step length $\alpha$.
+We choose a predefined step length sequence $\alpha = \alpha_{0}/t$, where $t$ is the iteration counter and $\alpha_{0} > 0$ is a constant parameter, that satisfies the usual ``square summable but not summable'' condition of online gradient methods~\cite[(5.1)]{Bot1998}. \end{enumerate} To initialize the algorithm, we set $\Lambda$ to zero and choose for the columns of $V$ the first $k$ right singular vectors of the data matrix $M$ (which can be obtained with SVD)\footnote{To overcome the sign ambiguity of each row of $V^{(0)}$, we flip its sign if the $\ell_2$-norm of its negative entries is larger than the $\ell_2$-norm of its positive entries.}.
+Quadratic penalty parameter $\rho$ is initially fixed to a small value $\rho_0$ and then increased geometrically after each iteration.
 Alg.~\ref{ONPMF} implements this procedure, which we refer to as Orthogonal Nonnegatively Penalized Matrix Factorization (ONP-MF).

-We observed that the term $||\min(V,0)||_F$ decreases linearly to zero (as augmented Lagrangian methods are expected to, see \cite[Th.~17.2]{NR06}) while $||M-UV||_F$ converges to a fixed value, see Figure~\ref{conv} for an example on the Hubble dataset (cf.\@ Section~\ref{hu}).
+We observed that the term $||\min(V,0)||_F$ decreases linearly to zero (as augmented Lagrangian methods are expected to, see \cite[Th.~17.2]{NR06}) while $||M-UV||_F$ converges to a fixed value, see Figure~\ref{conv} for an example on the Hubble data set (cf.\@ Section~\ref{hu}).
 A rigorous convergence proof is a topic for further research.
+In fact, it is difficult to analyze an augmented Lagrangian approach when the subproblems are not solved exactly (in our case, using a single loop of a block coordinate descent method) and, as far as we know, such a proof does not exist in the literature (see, e.g., \cite{NR06}) although it is a very popular method.